rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

     See Hebrews 11:1 above.
 -   Is faith a reliable way to discover truth?
 Can you give any examples?
 -   Why don't scientific journals or court rooms accept testimony based on faith?
--   Why is evidence important to making judgments and forming beliefs?
+-   Is evidence important to making judgments and forming beliefs?
     Note that a lot of opinions out there, exist not because of good evidence, but because of culture, or fashion, or accidents of history, or wishful thinking, or other forms of viral ignorance.